Debt from Small Business

 Understanding the different types of debts and how they are addressed by the Bankruptcy Code takes an educated and seasoned attorney.
 Steiden Law Offices lawyers can help you identify and understand the various types of debts and how they figure into your case.
 Understanding the ‘how’ and ‘why’ of these differences helps you sort through the various types of debts and how the Code’s treatment affects your case.

-Steiden Law Offices lawyers have 19 years’ experience in the Northern Kentucky and Greater Cincinnati Bankruptcy Courts.
+Steiden Law Offices lawyers have 25 years of experience in the Northern Kentucky and Greater Cincinnati Bankruptcy Courts.
 This experience can be put to work for you and your family.
 Please call and schedule your free, confidential consultation as soon as possible.

 Business Debt vs. Consumer Debt